Check out our paper on amortized solutions of model-constrained Bayesian inverse problems using surrogate-driven measure transport.

 Figure: 3D simulation of diblock copolymer thin films with quadratic reduction of the residual norm value. (right bottom).

 In this work, we analyzed and proposed a fast and robust algorithm for directly minimizing the Ohta–Kawasaki free energy.
 We formulate a mass-conservative Newton iteration for energy minimization.
-We utilize an adaptive Gauss–Newton convexification of the Hessian operator and inexact line search to ensure that the iteration is guaranteed to be monotonically energy-descending.
-The algorithm is used to study the effects of polymer–substrate interactions in directed self-assembly of diblock copolymers via chemoepitaxy.
+We utilize an adaptive Gauss–Newton convexification of the Hessian operator and an inexact line search to ensure that the iteration is guaranteed to be monotonically energy decreasing.
+The algorithm is used to study the effects of polymer–substrate interactions in the directed self-assembly of diblock copolymers via chemoepitaxy.